 Dedicated professional teachers, many with national reputations, teach classes and workshops at the Fine Line.
-On the approximately four acres of land are two classroom/studio buildings.
+On the approximately six acres of land are two classroom/studio buildings.
 The barn houses the business offices, staff residence, a yarn and supplies shop, the textile classrooms and the newly remodeled Dempsey Gallery for Fine Line members.
-The Kavanagh building holds a gallery and four studios for pottery, surface design, jewelry and two-dimensional art.
+The Kavanagh building holds a gallery and four studios for ceramics, surface design, glass/metals/jewelry and two-dimensional art.

 Who owns The Fine Line?

 Fine Line Creative Arts Center is an independent 501(c)(3) not-for-profit entity.